 ICING:

-Combine the confectionary sugar, milk and vanilla.
+Combine the confectionary sugar, milk and vanilla in a small bowl.
 You want to have a fairly thick but pourable glaze that can be easily drizzled over the breads.
 If you need to thin the glaze out a bit, add more milk, one teaspoon at a time.

 With a teaspoon, drizzle the glaze over the breads.